laravel-enso/charts/README.md

 <sup>click on the photo to view a short demo in compatible browsers</sup>

-### Details
+### Features

-- It supports Bar, Bubble, Line, Pie and Radar charts
+- it supports Bar, Bubble, Line, Pie and Radar charts
-- It creates properly formatted data structures, specific for each supported type of chart from a given data-set
+- it creates properly formatted data structures, specific for each supported type of chart from a given data-set
-- The colors used are configurable through the publishable config file
+- the colors used are configurable through the publishable config file

 ### Installation